osy/Jitterbug/README.md

 ## Pairing

-(Note in the future, there will be a GUI app but right now we only have a CLI tool.
-There will also be a CLI tool for other operating systems.)

 On macOS and Windows, make sure you have iTunes installed.
 On Linux, make sure `usbmuxd` is installed (`sudo apt install usbmuxd`).

 Run `jitterbugpair` with your device plugged in to generate `YOUR-UDID.mobiledevicepairing`.
 You need to have a passcode enabled and the device should be unlocked.
 The first time you run the tool, you will get a prompt for your passcode.
 Type it in and keep the screen on and unlocked and run the tool again to generate the pairing.

 ## Developer Image

-Go [here][2] and download the ZIP corresponding to the closest iOS version to the target device.
+Go [here][3] and download the ZIP corresponding to the closest iOS version to the target device.
 Unzip the download and you should get `DeveloperDiskImage.dmg` and `DeveloperDiskImage.dmg.signature`.

 ## Running